runpod/docs/docs/hosting/partner-requirements.md

 - Nvidia Fabric Manager needs to be installed, activated, running, and tested.
   - Mandatory: Fabric Manager version = Nvidia drivers version = Kernel drivers headers.
   - A p2p bandwidth test should be passed.
+- ECC should be activated for system memory.
 - CUDA Toolkit, Nvidia NSCQ and Nvidia DCGM need to be installed.
 - Ensure the topology of the NVLINK switch is right by leveraging nvidia-smi and dcgmi.
   - Ensure the SXM is performing well leveraging the dcgmi diagnostic tool.